OMT: Osteopathic Manual Therapy

 What are your Osteopathic Manual Therapy sessions like?

-• Homework: You’ll always get personalized homework (stretches, exercises) supported by short videos you can review for 30 days.
-If you continue private sessions, the videos remain in your member portal.
+• Homework: You’ll leave with personalized stretches and exercises (no cookie-cutter handouts!).
+We also provide short videos you can review for 30 days.
+If you continue with private sessions, these stay in your member portal.

-• Scheduling: These two initial sessions ideally happen back-to-back (for a 90-minute block).
-If that’s not possible, we’ll schedule them close together.
+• Scheduling: Ideally, these first two sessions happen back-to-back (90 minutes total), but if not, we’ll schedule them close together.

 How Often Should I come In For My OMT?